Medical Dermatology Services

 Acne – Acne is a very common condition that involves blackheads, whiteheads, pustules, and cysts appearing on the skin of the face and trunk.
 It can happen at any age but generally occurs most commonly in teenagers.
 It’s very important to treat acne early before scarring occurs.
 There are numerous treatments available to get your skin clear.

-Actinic Keratosis – Actinic keratoses are pre -cancerous growths that show up on sun -exposed skin such as the face and arms.
+Actinic Keratosis – Actinic keratoses are pre-cancerous growths that show up on sun-exposed skin such as the face and arms.
 They often manifest as red scaly spots that are often better felt than seen.
-It’s important to get these treated so that they don’t turn into a squamous cell cancer.
+It’s important to get these treated so that they don’t turn into squamous cell cancer.

-Athletes Foot – Athlete’s foot is a fungal infection that occurs on the bottom of the foot or in between the toes.
-It’s important to see a board -certified dermatologist as many other conditions can look similar.
+Athletes Foot – An athlete’s foot is a fungal infection that occurs on the bottom of the foot or in between the toes.
+It’s important to see a board-certified dermatologist as many other conditions can look similar.

 Cold Sores – Cold sores, otherwise known as fever blisters, are due to a viral infection in the lips or around the mouth.
 These are often painful and noticeable to other people.
 Treatment for cold sores can be very effective and may help prevent further breakouts from happening.